 White Cape port can be made from any white grape produced in South Africa, with the only exception being the Muscat, which is used to make fortified Muscadel wine.
-The majority of the remaining white port-style wines can be considered as Jerepigo wines, a variety of fortified wines that have a particular sweetness.
+The majority of the remaining white port-style wines are sometimes considered as Jerepigo wines, a variety of fortified wines that have a particular sweetness.
 However, actually, Jerepigo is normally associated with a beverage that is fortified without first having undergone alcoholic fermentation, whereas all port production is preceded by alcoholic fermentation – Jerepigo typically involves crushing the grapes and fortifying the juice.
-Like most Jerepigo varieties, white cape port is a good dessert wine, suitable for sweets and afternoon desserts.
+Like most Jerepigo varieties in South Africa, white cape port is a good dessert wine, suitable for sweets and afternoon desserts.
 It is also suitable as a drinking wine by itself, often complimented with a fizzy soda-style drink, and many people enjoy the Cape ports in this way during the evening.

 As South Africa has traditionally produced a greater quantity of white wine, rather than red, it is unsurprising that it has managed to create a good white port-style wine that is still being sold as Cape White ‘port’ to this day.
-The restrictions have only come into place since 1 January 2012, so it is likely that South African vintage ports will be sold in the domestic market for some years to come.
+The EU agreed restrictions have only come into place since 1 January 2012, so it is likely that South African vintage ports will be sold in the domestic market for some years to come.
 The majority of wine-makers had already altered their labelling to ‘cape’, this being the stand-in for Port in South Africa, but it is likely that marketing the wines as ‘port’ or ‘port style’ will continue.
 (South Africa is obliged by law (and which has been agreed to by EU) to refer to port-style, fortified wines using the prefix Cape – as in Cape White, Cape Vintage, Cape Ruby etc.)

 There are a number of makers of Cape white wine in South Africa, including the Boplaas Wine estate.
 Their 2004 white port-style wine is a bright gold in colour, establishing that it has been aged in barrels, with the smoked nut flavour that is typical of oak-barrel port.
 This wine is only a medium sweet wine, and the alcohol levels ensure that it has a good bite on the palate.
 On the other hand, the Peter Bayly Cape White Port has much more of an acidy flavour, with a distinctive fruit after-taste that compliments the alcohol level.